leonzwrx/homelab-wiki/Vim_stuff/Vim_global_commands_macros.md

     * `@@`: Repeats the last recorded macro.
 * Use meaningful names for macros (e.g., `qaDD` for deleting a line).
 * Macros offer various use cases for efficient editing.

-**Remember:**
-* Always be cautious when using global commands and macros to avoid unintended edits.
-* Experiment and practice to master these features and enhance your Vim workflow.